vyos/vyos-build/docs/1u-diy-atom-c3000/README.md

 * 1x Crucial CT4G4DFS824A (4GB DDR4 RAM 2400 MT/s, PC4-19200)
 * 1x SanDisk Ultra Fit 32GB (USB-A 3.0 SDCZ43-032G-G46 mass storage for OS)
 * 1x Supermicro MCP-320-81302-0B (optional FAN tray)

+### Optional
+If you wan't to get additional ethernet ports or even 10GE connectivity the following optional parts will be required:

+* 1x Supermicro RSC-RR1U-E8 (Riser Card)
+* 1x Supermicro MCP-120-00063-0N (Riser Card Bracket)

 Latest VyOS rolling releases boot without any problem on this board.
 You also receive a nice IPMI interface realized with an ASPEED AST2400 BMC (no information